xx0x/gbpxl/README.md

  * 3x scale is intended for 80 mm thermal printers

 ### Cut
 Cuts the paper after printing each photo.
-(Some cheaper printers doesn't support it.)
+(Some cheaper printers don't support it.)

 ### Baud rate
 Must be the same as selected by the printer (see the manual).
 If you are not sure, try 9600.